 c/o ProEx Physical Therapy

 Tuition for each program is $4,800.
-Payment plans may be arranged as needed.
+Payment may be paid in two installments.
 To apply to the Level I Certificate Program, use our online registration and payment form.

 If you prefer to download and print a PDF application, attach a résumé with your work history, licensing information, undergraduate degree(s) and dates of attendance, graduate degree(s) and dates of attendance, any post-graduate education and training.
 Mail your application and résumé with a $200 deposit* to: